-So, what are example of how headers and subheaders should look?
+So, what are examples of how headers and subheaders should look?
 Well, we are being a bit sneaky on this one.
-We’ve actually incorporated header throughout this very blog post and within this very section.
+We’ve actually incorporated headers throughout this very blog post and within this very section.

 As seen above, “So what’s the difference between using headers vs. bold or italic?” is an example of a header (H2).
 “Effective bold and italic examples” and “Effective header examples” are examples of subheaders (H3).
 We then shift back to a header (H2) with “Are there other reasons to use headers rather than bold or italics?”
 You can see how much more effective it is to use these items to visually skim an article and find what you are looking for rather than just using bold or italics.